qu-gg/slvm-data-generation/README.md

 The meta-learning dataloader <code>dataloader_meta_learning.py</code> takes a multi-dynamic dataset, which is a folder of subfolders each pertaining to a separate task, and combines them together into the loaded in dataset.
 It builds a mapping between task labels and sample indices and contains a built in split_ function that makes new context-query pairs at each episode, which must be called in the training code at each episode start (whether that is per-batch or per-epoch).

 #### Switching Dynamics
-The standard Switching <code>dataloader.py</code> is much like any other PyTorch dataloader, just loading in the static .npz file, converting it into Tensors, and giving an example get_ function.
+The standard Switching <code>dataloader.py</code> is much like any other PyTorch dataloader, just loading in the static .npz file, converting it into Tensors, and giving an example get_ function